Integrating with Sauce Labs Real Device

 Run Under ANT

-The Run Under ANT option is also available to run the test cases for the Sauce Labs Real Device that we have added in Provar Browser Providers.
+The Run Under ANT option is also available to run the test cases for the Sauce Labs Real Device that we added to Provar Browser Providers.

 Review Provar on G2